• Start Here!

 Weather

 Within the cities where I lived, I think that Beijing is the one with the worst weather.
-On Winter it’s bloody cold, on Summer super hot and rainy, and on Spring you’ll a bit of rain and sand storms.
+On Winter it’s bloody cold, on Summer super hot and rainy, and in Spring you’ll have a bit of rain and sand storms.
 The Autumn is good but the problem is that it only lasts from middle September to middle November because then it starts to get cold.

 Pollution

 In Hong Kong, in my opinion, pollution isn’t a big issue.
 Sure, it’s a metropolis and it’s close to China, so it’s not exactly a virgin forest.
-However there isn’t much heavy industry and the wind helps to clear the smog.
+However, there isn’t much heavy industry and the wind helps to clear the smog.

 Transportation

-All the three cities have extremely modern and functional international airports from where there are flights to any part of the world.
+All three cities have extremely modern and functional international airports from where there are flights to any part of the world.
 Also, all cities have a massive subway system (my favorite is probably Shanghai’s one).
 Taxis are pretty cheap anywhere but the difference is that in Beijing the traffic is much worse.

 Cultural life